JarateKing/TF2-Hud-Reference/2-LISTS/Panellist.md

 selectallonfirstfocus
 unicode

-## ComboBox - Derives from TextEntry
+## ComboBox
-A panel with a drop down list
+A panel with a drop down list.
+Derives from TextEntry.
 Parameter | Info
 --------- | ----
 border_override | Changes the border

-## ProgressBar - Derives from Panel
+## ProgressBar
-A segmented progress bar
+A segmented progress bar.
+Derives from Panel.
 Parameter | Info
 --------- | ----
 variable | What to measure
 progress

-## ContinuousProgressBar - Derives from ProgressBar
+## ContinuousProgressBar
-An unsegmented progress bar
+Derives from ProgressBar.

-## CircularProgressBar - Derives from ProgressBar
+## CircularProgressBar
-A circular progress bar
+Derives from ProgressBar
 Parameter | Info
 --------- | ----
 fg_image | Image to use as the progress bar